Canal Livre

-Canal Livre was a popular news program in Brazil.
-It was presented by the former police officer and former politician Wallace Souza and was the most popular show in the city of Manaus.
+Sinal Livre is a Brazilian news program with a police format broadcast by the local TV channel TV Bandeirantes Amazonas.
+It was known for being at first presented by the former police officer and former politician Wallace Souza under the name Canal Livre and was the most popular show in the city of Manaus.
 Souza's popularity as host of Canal Livre saw him get elected on three occasions to political office.

 The show remained on air until 2009 and came to worldwide attention in August 2009 when it was revealed that the presenter had been accused of hiring hitmen to carry out the crimes his show was documenting.
 Souza was accused of involvement in at least five murders from 2007 to February 2009, relating to the deaths of people who stole cars and dealt drugs.
 It is thought the murders were commissioned to increase the program's rating even further and to eliminate all opposition.

-The format was very similar to the popular SBT's TV show Programa do Ratinho.
-In 2013 the program returned to the air under the title Programa Livre, transmitted through an affiliate of the SBT in Manaus.
+In 2013 the program returned to the air under the title Programa Livre, transmitted through an affiliate of the SBT in Manaus being hosted by Carlos Souza until 2016.
+The show returned again in 2021 under the command of Willace Souza as Sinal Livre.

 Format

-The program was a variety show with popular content such as music, interviews and humor but was also a news program about crime.
+The show followed the format of a police news program about crimes, however, around 1998 it followed a format similar to the popular SBT's TV show Programa do Ratinho, where it had an audience with a maximum of 50 people and presented popular content between the reports such as music, interviews and humor.

 Canal Livre detailed the murders of various criminal figures, with the camera crews regularly arriving on the crime scene before police.
 It is this which drew suspicion from detectives who investigated the role of the show in these deaths.
 Souza's role was as a studio presenter preaching about crime and broadcasting what was deemed "exclusive" coverage of crimes.

-However one of the things that more even leveraged the success was Gil, a stage entertainer and sfiha seller (who suffered bullying constantly being called as Rogério and subject to homophobic slurs) and their fights with the puppet Galerito.
-In early of 2016 these scenes showing the fights between Gil vs. Galerito eventually become an Internet meme, mainly in YouTube.